 The second phase of the Circular 6 Modernization Project is now underway and is focused on some of the more challenging issues facing seed crop production and certification.
 These issues will require additional research and analysis to determine whether further adjustments are required.
 Above all, we require your input to ensure that we are focused on the right issues.

 So please complete the new survey available on our SeedTALK platform.
 It is entitled ‘Circular 6 Modernization: Survey on Possible Changes for 2019’.
 Your input is needed and it will make a difference.
-While, the survey closes on April 13, 2018, we would appreciate hearing from you sooner.
+Survey closes in fall 2018, though we would appreciate hearing from you sooner.

 Get involved by following the “Start Survey” link (above) to our SeedTALK platform and completing the survey.
 Just sign up and navigate to ‘Surveys’ in the top menu.
 Check the webpage often for new surveys and information.
 It will keep you abreast of the modernization project and ensure that your voice is heard going forward.

 Regulation Changes in Effect in 2018 – Circular 6 Updated & Published Online